 - Fire is DEADLY!
 Smoke and toxic gases kill more people than flames do.
 Fire produces poisonous gases that make you disoriented and drowsy.
-Asphyxiation is the leading cause of fire deaths, exceeding burns by a three-to-one ratio.
+Asphyxiation is the leading cause of fire deaths, exceeding burns by a 3-to-1 ratio.

 Before a Fire

 In the event of a fire, remember that every second counts.
 Escape plans help you get out of your home quickly.
 Twice each year, practice your home fire escape plan.
 Some tips to consider when preparing this plan include:

 - Find two ways to get out of each room in the event the primary way is blocked by fire or smoke.

 - A secondary route might be a window onto a neighboring roof or a collapsible ladder for escape from upper story windows.

 - Make sure that windows are not stuck, screens can be taken out quickly and that security bars can be properly opened.